bennettnw2/lpic101-Notes/105-notes.md

     * if both the conditions were true, this would return "True"

   * ##### `=`
-    * the equal sign is used to check the quality of a statement
+    * the equal sign is used to check the equality of a statement
+    * the equal sign is used for comparing strings only
+      * numbers to represent values
+      * strings are just textual representation of numbers
     ```bash
     VALUE="things"
     if [[ "$VALUE"="things" ]]